tcdl/json-masker/README.md

     whitelist: ['node1', 'node2']
  }
  ```
  It contains only optional whitelist property for now.
-The library expects that the value of 'whitelist' will be an array of json node names to be excluded
+The value should be an array of strings (node names).
+This property is optional.
- from masking.
-These node names are case-insensitive.
-Another way of whitelisting configuration is to set JSON_MASKER_WHITELIST env variable with comma
- separated node names.
-MaskerOptions object has a precedence over environment variables.

 ### Whitelisting
 Sometimes we are sure that some field will never contain the data needs to be masked.
 Moreover, the field's value could be very useful in logs for example
 for debugging purposes. json-masker library supports whitelisting to cover such cases.
-The configuration is carried out by env variable or options object described above.
-JSON_MASKER_WHITELIST=field1,field2 (without spaces between values).
+The library expects that the value of 'whitelist' will be an array
+of json node names to be excluded from masking.
 The values should never be masked no matter where we find these keys in json structure.
 The whitelisting is case-insensitive.

 ## Masking strategy